NationalGenomicsInfrastructure/miarka-provision/docs/deployment.md

 ```
     source /vulpes/ngi/staging/latest/conf/sourceme_<site>.sh && source activate NGI
 ```
 For convenience, add this to your personal bash init file `~/.bashrc` on `miarka1` or `miarka2`.
-This will load thestaging environment for your user with the appropriate staging variables set.
+This will load the staging environment for your user with the appropriate staging variables set.

 You should now skip [down](#reload-services) to the procedures for reloading services.